ANN WASHINGTON CHAPTER, NSDAR MOUNT VERNON, WASHINGTON CHAPTER FOUNDED 1921

 Picture

 We make learning fun.
-For example: A. "Jeopardy-style Categories on this board."
+For example: A. "Jeopardy-style categories on this board."
 Q. "What are Historic Preservation, Patriotism, Education, DAR's core missions?"

 Picture